 In an interview with SCMP, Dr. Carder shares her insight on the mind-body connection and her work with Women’s Five.
-They discuss the power of goal-setting and handling the challenges of pushing yourself physically and what that means for mental health.
+The power of goal-setting, handling the challenges of pushing yourself physically and what that means for mental health.

 “The definition of stress is [when] your perceived ability appears smaller than the perceived challenge, so to overcome it, make those challenges smaller,” she says.
 For a 5km race for example, start by running 1km and then gradually increase the distance with each run.
 “Your ability increases from changing the way you perceive the problem.”

 Understanding the Teenagers Through Understanding the Teenage Brain

 The teenage years unequivocally cause ups and downs for all families.
 Understanding what is happening to the teenage brain through these period of development help parent, build compassion and patience.

 Preventative mental health practices are just as worthy as curative ones.
 Taking on, and teaching to children, a gratitude practice can improve your overall quality of life and internal experiences.

 On Radio 123, Dr. Carder speaks about the unique pressures families and expatriates face in the stress culture of Hong Kong.
 She shares anecdotes and coping strategies for inter-generational conflicts and expatriate loneliness.